MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab07_Client_Scripting.md

     - Select **Done**

-3. Create custom API request parameter
+1. Create custom API Request Parameter

 	- Select **+ New** and then select **More | Other | Custom API Request Parameter**.